openshift/cluster-network-operator/docs/ovn_node_mode.md

   - Correct multi-network enablement logic (OVN_MULTI_NETWORK_ENABLE or OVN_NETWORK_SEGMENTATION_ENABLE)
 - Tests verify both positive cases (features enabled in full mode) and negative cases (features disabled in DPU host mode).

+### IP Forwarding Mode Behavior

+IP forwarding configuration is handled differently based on the node mode:

+#### Full Mode (default)
+- Respects the cluster-wide `IPForwarding` configuration from `gatewayConfig`
+- When set to `Global`: enables IP forwarding (`net.ipv4.ip_forward=1`, `net.ipv6.conf.all.forwarding=1`)
+- When set to `Restricted` or empty (default): disables IP forwarding and passes `--disable-forwarding` flag to ovnkube

+#### DPU Host Mode
+- **Always forces IP forwarding to `Global` mode**, regardless of cluster-wide configuration
+- This is required for DPU hosts to properly forward traffic across management and data plane interfaces
+- The script automatically overrides `ip_forwarding_mode="Global"` when `OVN_NODE_MODE="dpu-host"`
+- System-level IP forwarding is enabled: `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1`
+- The `--disable-forwarding` flag is never passed to ovnkube on DPU host nodes

+**Rationale**: DPU hosts require IP forwarding to be enabled at all times to allow proper traffic flow between the host management interface and the DPU's data plane interfaces.
+Disabling IP forwarding on these nodes would break connectivity and prevent proper operation of the DPU hardware offload.

 ### Migration Notes

 When upgrading clusters that previously relied on ConfigMap-based feature control: